|

 holly bush is carried from house to house and families dress up

 in old clothes and with blackened faces.
-In olden times an actual
+This custom

 has to a large degree disappeared but the tradition of visiting